AlekEagle/cumulonimbus-docs/src/api/account.md

 :::

 ::: warning Ratelimit
 This endpoint uses a ratelimit that is separate from the rest of the API.
-This ratelimit is 1 request per 30 minutes per IP address.
-If you try to register an account while providing a session, you will receive an [InvalidSession](/reference/errors#invalidsession) error.
+This ratelimit is 1 request per 6 hours per IP address.
+Requests that are responded to with error codes `500 Internal Server Error` and `409 Conflict` are not counted towards this ratelimit.
 :::

 **Parameters**